asquare14/aSquare14.github.io/_posts/2020-05-23-book-review-subtle-art.md

 #### Book Review

 - I started reading this book with a lot of skepticism.
 I wondered what it could teach me.
-Don't we all know that we shouldn't give a f*ck about everything ?
-The Subtle Art of Not Giving a F*ck surprised me and changed my perspective on a lot of things.
-It does not have ground breaking philosophy but it reinforces what we already know using simple and direct statements.
-It basically tells us to take things more lightly when taking them too seriously is detrimental for our mental health.
+However, The Subtle Art of Not Giving a F#ck surprised me and changed my perspective on life.
+It does not have any ground breaking philosophy but the author explains philosphy using simple and direct statements.
+This book basically tells us to take things more lightly when taking them too seriously is detrimental.

-- This book can get preachy at times and there are many times when I felt like the author maybe wanted us to become too casual about life.
+- This book can get preachy at times and there are times when I felt like the author wanted us to become too casual about life.
 There are far better books on life and philosophy but if you are looking for a light read, this isn't a bad option.

 #### Quotes